stanley255/School/README.md

 * how to write more efficient code
 * how does sorting algorithms work
 * how to work with pointers and references
+* how to use OOP principles in programming
+* basics of AI, ML, Fuzzy,...
 * a lot of language specific features

 ---